Patients & Visitors

 - Make informed decisions regarding the testing and treatment you wish to receive.

-- Have your health care providers comply with your advance directives, including living wills and health care durable powers of attorney.
+- Have your health care providers comply with your advance directives, including living wills, powers of attorney for health care and Nebraska Emergency Treatment Orders (NETO) / Physician Orders for Life-Sustaining Treatment (POLST).

 - Be notified of whether or not your insurance will cover your inpatient care.

-- Be free from physical restraints that are not necessary for medical/surgical care or behavioral management.
+- Be free from physical and/or chemical restraints that are not necessary for medical/surgical care or behavioral management.

 - Be informed of your health status, prognosis and treatment options.